PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_home.md

 ## Determining if a given transcription factor regulates the expression of a given gene

 * Note: need to explain the experiment that can be used to determine whether or not *X* is a transcription factor for *Y*.
 (ChIP-seq).
-Also point toward <a href="https://www.bioinformaticsalgorithms.org/bioinformatics-chapter-2" target="_blank">Chapter 2</a> of *Bioinformatics Algorithms: An Active Learning Approach*, which can be read for free online, for a deep dive in terms of how we can infer genes that are regulated by the same transcription factor.
+Also point toward [Chapter 2](https://www.bioinformaticsalgorithms.org/bioinformatics-chapter-2) of *Bioinformatics Algorithms: An Active Learning Approach*, which can be read for free online, for a deep dive in terms of how we can infer genes that are regulated by the same transcription factor.

 * Also cite the following educational video produced by students in PreCollege 2020.